 Many of us dream of spending a honeymoon or romantic retreat in an overwater bungalow, and if you've seen photos of thatched-huts on stilts overlooking a clear lagoon with striking green mountains behind them, chances are you were looking at Bora Bora in the South Pacific.
-After a 50-minute flight from Tahiti, you'll reach an island group featuring 10 overwater-bungalow resorts.
+After a 50-minute flight from Tahiti, you'll reach an island group featuring 10 overwater bungalow resorts.

-Ranging from 3-star deluxe to 5-star plus, these resorts aren't exactly cheap, but a stay in any of them is an unforgettable highlight.
-The more affordable of them feature bungalows that are larger than an average urban hotel room, and the most luxurious of them feature bungalows that enormous by any standards.
+Ranging from 3-star deluxe to 5-star plus, these Bora Bora hotels and resorts aren't exactly cheap, but a stay in any of them is an unforgettable highlight.
+The more affordable overwater bungalows in Bora Bora feature bungalows that are larger than an average urban hotel room, and the most luxurious of them feature bungalows that are enormous by any standards.
 There are also some overwater bungalows in Bora Bora that are perfect for a honeymoon or romantic getaway.

 Check out an interactive map of all Bora Bora overwater resorts